-Assumes assets from the Surplus division(s) will grow with interest and will not be used to lower employer contributions of non-surplus divisions during the projection period.
+Assumes assets from the Surplus division(s) will grow at the denoted investment return assumption and will not be used to lower employer contributions of non-surplus divisions during the projection period.
 Also assumes no additional contributions in future years to the surplus division(s).
-The green indicator lines have been added at 60% funded and 17 years following the valuation date for PA 202 purposes.
+The green indicator lines have been added at 60% funded and 16 years following the valuation date for PA 202 purposes.